Persice/persice.com/bekindred/static/beKindredFrontend/bower_components/ngDraggable/README.md

   Draggable div
 </div>
 ```

-Note: ng-center-anchor is optional.
+* `ng-center-anchor` is optional.
 If not specified, it defaults to false.
+* If the draggable is also clickable (ng-click, ng-dblclick) the script wont react.
+* You can define a drag-button as child with the attribute `ng-drag-handle`.

 ```ng-drag-start``` and ```ng-drag-move``` is also available.
 Add to the ng-drop element.
 ``ng-drag-stop`` can be used when you want to react to the user dragging an item and it wasn't dropped into the target container.